-Regular readers of my blog are familiar with my continuing series on the work of environmental activist Xiuhtezcatl Martinez (you can find them here , here , and here ).
+Regular readers of my blog are familiar with my continuing series on the work of environmental activist Xiuhtezcatl Martinez (he now has his own special pull-down menu at the top of this page).
 Young Mr. Martinez has been a force of nature – both literally and figuratively – since he was old enough to go to school.
 He is an accomplished musical artist and has, in the tradition of so many historically significant activists in history, made music and musical performance an integral part of his work.

 Now fifteen, Xiuhtezcatl has lately been so busy and so highly acclaimed that he is truly loaded with honors.
 In 2012, he spoke at the Rio+20 United Nations Summit in Brazil, and in 2013, he received a United States Community Service Award from President Barack Obama.
 Last summer he addressed the United Nations General Assembly with actor/director/environmentalist Robert Redford

 Just in the past two weeks, Xiuhtezcatl Martinez has been honored three more times.

 First, he was featured on the Yale Climate Connections website of Yale University’s School of Forestry and Environmental Studies.
 Climate Connections celebrated

 the selection of Xiuhtezcatl’s “Speak for the Trees” (watch and listen here )